inrupt/solid-ui-react/README.md

 ## Development

 All development should follow the [Inrupt Coding Guidelines](https://github.com/inrupt/public-documentation/tree/master/coding-conventions).
+The existing linting and testing tools should automate most of this.

 1. Clone the repository
 2. From the directory you cloned to, run `npm install` to install dependencies